 To evaluate the particulars of your non-competition, non-solicitation or non-disclosure agreement to determine whether it is enforceable, you should talk with an experienced employment lawyer.

 At Swartz Law, we provide services in review and negotiation of such agreements.
 We also represent employees in disputes or against allegations of violations by a former employer.
 We serve clients throughout Kansas, including the Overland Park metropolitan area, the Kansas City and Missouri and Kansas, the Cape and Islands, and central and western Kansas.

 Creative Solutions and a Collaborative Approach

 You may think that you have little control over the terms of your non-competition, non-solicitation or non-disclosure agreement.
 However, such agreements are enforceable only to protect the unique practices of a particular business, not to restrain competition in the industry.
-Under Missouri laws, clauses that restrict general competition as opposed to specific practices or trade secrets are usually not enforceable.
+Under Kansas laws, clauses that restrict general competition as opposed to specific practices or trade secrets are usually not enforceable.

 Swartz Law can help you understand the particulars of your agreement, including any time limitations or geography specifications.
 With a decade of experience handling employment law matters, we are experienced in ensuring your right to pursue a new job in a related field following the termination of your employment.